Gaird/doctorjekyll/index.md

 layout: default
 ---

-Below this headline are a list of formatting examples showing how the typical website content markup will look in the Cayman theme
+## Below are a bunch of  examples showing how the typical website content formatting will look in the Cayman theme

 ___